SThieshen/stock-analysis/README.md

             Next i

 The next step was running the refactored code to determine if there was improved speed with the analysis.
 In the first image, https://github.com/SThieshen/stock-analysis/blob/main/VBA_Challenge_2018.png this was run prior to refactoring our code.
 The second image https://github.com/SThieshen/stock-analysis/blob/main/VBA_Challenge_2018_refactored.png is analysis for the same information, but with the code refactored.
-As you can see when click on the links, the speed did improve.
+As you can see when clicking on the links, the speed did improve.

 ## Summary
 ### Pros and Cons of Refactoring Code